Anmol25/Anmol25/README.md

 I am a passionate developer with a keen interest in web development, data science, and open source projects.
 I love to learn new technologies and share my knowledge with others.

-- 🌱 I’m currently learning [Technology/Framework]
+- 🌱 I’m currently learning: Deep Learning, Machine Learning
 - 👯 I’m looking to collaborate on [Open Source Projects/Topics]
 - 🤔 I’m looking for help with [Specific Topic]
 - 💬 Ask me about [Topics you are knowledgeable about]